igni-project/igni-samples/INSTALL.md

 1. Clone libcqp with a Git client of your choice.
 With the [official git command-line client](https://git-scm.com/downloads/linux), this will be `git clone https://github.com/igni-project/libcqp.git`.

 2. Follow build and installation instructions outlined by libcqp/INSTALL.md.

-## Initialisation

-The repository itself, as cloned, is not quite ready for compilation.
-Autotools must download some additional files to function properly.

-Execute the `./bootstrap` script in the repository root to bootstrap Autotools.

-## Configuration

-Autotools creates a script named `configure` during the bootstrap process.
-Run `./configure` to change build settings and generate usable makefiles for compilation.

-## Compilation

-Build all binaries from source by using the `make` command.

-## Installation
+## Building

-The command `sudo make install` shall install the final compiled program(s) onto your system.
+1. Create a new, empty 'build' folder.
+2. Open CMake by clicking its icon or entering `cmake-gui` in a command prompt.
+3. Set the source code directory to this repositories root folder.
+4. Set the build directory to the 'build' folder created in step 1.
+5. Click on the `Configure` button to configure project settings.
+6. When done configuring, click `Generate`, then `Open Project`.
+7. Build the project with the IDE of your choice.